 Antioch has an ongoing commitment to the creation and performance of new choral works.
 To that end, we offer masterclasses, residencies, and concerts that feature the works of new composers.
 We recently completed a residency at Harvard University where we worked with emerging composers of choral music.
-Also, during this season, we performed and provided master classes for all the choral groups at Vassar College.
+Recently we performed and provided master classes for all the choral groups at Vassar College and Washington and Lee University.

 If you are interested in learning more about what we could offer your college or university, please email our Executive Director, Stephen Sands through our Contact Us page.
 In the meantime, see below what Harvard and Vassar students and faculty have to say about our work!